decidim-ice/decidim-anti-spam/README.md

 * `decidim.spam_signal.cops.custom.description`
 * `decidim.spam_signal.forms.custom.custom_settings_form.foo_enabled`

-To register it:
+To register it in an initializer:
 ```
 Decidim::SpamSignal::Cops::CopsRepository.instance.register(:custom, ::CustomCopCommand)
 ```

 **N.B** You will find in the code the term `cop` to refer an agent.
 This is provocative on purpose: participation must be as inclusive as possible, restricting participation is _BAD_.
-You are warned, be careful coding your cop.
+You are warned, be your own cop.

 ## License